-Did you know that the oil in your fork/shock is integral to keeping your bike riding smooth and trouble free?
-The fork and shock need regular maintenance just like the rest of your bike.
-Keeping up with the suggested maintenance will also help you avoid expensive parts or even fork replacement.
+The oil in your fork/shock is integral to keeping your bike riding smooth and trouble free.
+The fork and shock need regular maintenance.
+Keeping up with suggested maintenance will also help avoid expensive repairs or fork replacement.

 When should I have my fork or shock serviced?

 Each suspension manufacturer has a service interval listing on their respective websites and owner’s manuals.